 5. Drum Tuning 101 - Back to Basics

-Drum tuning can be quite daunting for a new drummer.
+Drum tuning can be quite daunting for any new drummer, and for many experienced drummers too.
 Don’t be ashamed of this!
 It takes a number of years for most drummers to develop the required understanding and hearing skills in order to tune drums unassisted.
 It’s really valuable to understand a little bit about the fundamental (F0) and overtones (F1) of a drum before attempting any tuning, which is why the previous tutorials spent some time explaining those acoustics concepts.
 But now that you know that the fundamental (F0) frequency is heard when we hit the drum at the center, and the overtone (F1) is heard when you hit the drum at the edge, you’re totally ready for all aspects of drum tuning.
 Everything mentioned in this tutorial post is also shown in the video below, so feel free to watch, read on, or do both!

 Drum tuning is really difficult at the start, and the best approach is to keep things very simple before moving on to finer tuning.
 Thankfully, the iDrumTune Pro app can help you to tune to accurate and repeatable settings, experiment with new tuning setups and to assist you in gaining expert skills in drum tuning. iDrumTune doesn't tune the kit for you, it helps you to learn all the concepts and listening skills required to understand tuning and get the best out of your kit.
 Over time, what seemed difficult at first will become more obvious and easy - it's a reflective learning process that all drummers go through in order to find their own personal sound and style.